finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Slider to control zoom

 ## Backlog
-- Tech: GitHub Actions CI/CD with Android, Windows, and Linux
+- Tech: GitHub Actions CI/CD with Android, Windows, Web, and Linux
 - Tech: Use Json.Net schema
 - Tech: Google Play Instant
 - Navigate with hotkeys in SelectionPanel